 Once you find a research lab to work in, students should register for 3 credits and work 10 hours/week in the laboratory.
 Less credit is an option and should be discussed with your faculty research mentor.
 Typically, students that conduct research for 5-7 hours/week would register for 2 credits and for less than 5 hours, 1 credit.
 If a student is registering for less than 3 credits then they should enroll in CHEM 3951 regardless of how many semesters fo research they have conducted.

-The Department of Chemistry does not award credit for research done outside of UVA.
+The Department of Chemistry does not award credit for research done outside of UVA, nor do we award credit for research for which a student is paid.